colinmorris/csc236/docs/announcements.md

 # Announcements

 ## Week 4
+* Jan 30: Some links to past midterms have been posted to the [Tests](../tests) section of the website.
 * Jan 28: I will be holding even more extra office hours today, from 2-4pm in BA3201.

 ## Week 3